axioned/handbook/README.md

 - Integrity
 - Transparency 👁️

+Read more about them [here](https://github.com/prdxn-org/handbook/blob/master/values.md).

 ## What are the values / principles which guide our behaviour?

-We tackle your problems as though they are our own.
+- We tackle your problems as though they are our own.
-Spend your budgets as though our own.
+- Spend your budgets as though our own.
-Invest our time, effort and commitment in a way that delivers mutual success.
+- Invest our time, effort and commitment in a way that delivers mutual success.

 ### About our values
 We take inspiration from other companies.
 Just like the rest of our work, we continually adjust our values and strive to make them better.
 PRDXN values are a living document.
 In many instances, they have been documented, refined, and revised based on lessons learned (and scars earned) in the course of doing business.